Slender antbird

-The slender antbird (Rhopornis ardesiacus) is an Endangered species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+The slender antbird (Rhopornis ardesiacus) is a Near Threatened species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is endemic to Brazil.

 Taxonomy and systematics

 The slender antbird was described in 1831 as Myiothera ardesiaca.
 Its current genus Rhopornis was erected in 1902.
 The slender antbird is the only member of its genus and has no subspecies.

 Description

 The slender antbird is 18 to 19 cm long and weighs 23 to 28 g.
 Adults of both sexes have bright red irises.
 Males have gray crown and upperparts.
 Their wings and tail are blackish gray with white edges on the tips of the wing coverts.
 Their face is mostly gray with a paler "moustache".
 Their throat is black and their underparts mostly pale gray that is darker on their flanks and crissum.
 Females have a russet crown and nape, a white throat, and paler underparts than males.
 Their upperparts, wings, and tail are like the male's.